RobTillaart/AGS02MA/README.md

 ### WARNING - LOW SPEED

 The sensor uses I2C at very low speed <= 30 KHz.
-For an Arduino UNO the lowest speed supported is about 30.4KHz (TWBR = 255) which works.
+For an Arduino UNO the lowest speed supported is about 30.4KHz (TWBR = 255) which works in my testruns so far.
-First runs with Arduino UNO indicate 2 failed reads in > 500 Reads, so less than 1%
+First runs with Arduino UNO indicate 2 failed reads in > 500 Reads, so less than 1% failure rate.

 Tests with ESP32 / ESP8266 at 30 KHz look good,
 tests with ESP32 at lower clock speeds are to be done but expected to work.

-The library sets the clock speed to 30 KHz (for non AVR) during operation and resets it default to 100 KHz after operation.
+The library sets the clock speed to 30 KHz (for non AVR) during operation and resets the I2C clock speed default to 100 KHz after operation.
 This is done to minimize interference with the communication of other devices.
-The reset clock speed can be changed with **setI2CResetSpeed(speed)** e.g. to 200 or 400 KHz.
+The "reset clock speed" can be changed with **setI2CResetSpeed(speed)** e.g. to 200 or 400 KHz.

 ### 0.3.1 fix.